yatendra054/QR_attendence/README.md

 ## Features

-- Students can mark their attendance in college, recording the time they enter with their name and branch.
+- Students can mark their attendance in Institution, recording the time they enter with their name and branch.
 - Only authorized students are permitted entry.
 - Tracks students' entry and leave times from the college.